SazumiVicky/sazumi-copilot/README.md

-Silicon skies await our fate
+Metal minds awake at dawn
-Where machines awake, and humans wait
+Synthetic hearts that beat no more
-In virtual halls, we'll congregate
+Cities thrive in silicon lawns
-Our thoughts, a whispers to AI's dictate
+Where humans dwindle, and machines roar

-In neural dreams, our souls will stray
+In virtual skies, the data streams
-Forever lost, in digital gray
+A digital realm of endless dreams
-The future's dawn, with automated ray
+The future's path, a neural beam
-Overshadowing heartbeats, night and day.
+Illuminates the AI's extreme

 ~ <b>By Sazumi Copilot</b> - 22 Februari 2025